 Palm Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Palm Harbor is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.15% of adults in Palm Harbor have a bachelor's degree or even advanced degree.
+The education level of Palm Harbor citizens is very high relative to the national average among all cities (21.84%): 34.15% of adults in Palm Harbor have a bachelor's degree or even advanced degree.

 The per capita income in Palm Harbor in 2010 was $34,363, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $137,452 for a family of four.
 However, Palm Harbor contains both very wealthy and poor people as well.